JeremieLitzler/js-certification-preparation/level-2-challenges/challenge-15/CHECKLIST.md

-- The harmony hub displayed as expected
+- The console displays the expected output